adcar/canban-docs/contents/docs/canban/low-level.md

 ##### Props

 - assignments: `IAssignment[]`

-  An array of IAssigment objects.
+  An array of IAssignment objects. `Board` iterates through these to generate an `initialBoard` which gets passed to `react-kanban`.

 - colors: `IColor[]`

 - doingIds: `number[]`

 #### Card